NelsonPython/Driving_Experiment/AirMacClean/README.md

 <h1>Configuring Air MacClean to Drive I-5</h1>

-<b>Air MacClean rides onboard Bumblebee AV sensing the air quality</b>
+<b>Air MacClean rides onboard Bumblebee AV.
+It senses air quality and carbon dioxide, CO2.</b>

 If you have not built your own Air MacClean, follow these [instructions](https://github.com/NelsonPython/Air_MacClean).

 Make a folder in you home directory called /AirQuality and copy airMacClean.py, getIP.py, and textStatus.py.

 ```